mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Header line break wraps at proper place.
 * Text not overlapping graphic.
 * Terminology consistent with product, and among web pages.
-* Brand names remain in English, with a few exceptions due to declension.
+* Brand names remain in English, with a few exceptions due to [declension](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#declensions).
+Check out [these detailed guidelines](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#brands-copyright-and-trademark) when working with brands and trademarks.
 * Product names comply to Mozilla guideline and adhere to what the community has agreed to.
 * No corrupted characters.
 * Click on the links on the page, which should take you to the pages of the same language if they are localized, or they will be redirected to en-US if the pages are not.